-„The Girl with All the Gifts“ by Colm McCarthy is a post apocalyptic coming-of-age story about a girl named Melanie who is a human-zombie-hybrid.
-She was raised in an underground military facility, only allowed to leave her cell bound to a wheelchair under armed surveillance.
+„The Girl with All the Gifts“ by Colm McCarthy is a post apocalyptic coming-of-age story about a girl named Melanie.
+Raised in an underground military facility, only allowed to leave her cell under armed surveillance.
 But after Melanie and a group of Soldiers have to escape the facility due to a zombie invasion, facing a hostile world, she turns from captive to leader.
 A quick review and analysis of the major themes of one of the most interesting movies I have seen in 2017.

-A movie is as great as its villains and this movie have a particular interesting take on its antagonists: Technically, the antagonist is the fungus that turns people into those zombie-like beings called „hungries“.
-On the other hand, this is also the key for their healing and the main carrier of sympathy, Melanie, has more to her than the first minutes of the movie reveals.
+A movie is as great as its villains and this movie have a particular interesting take on its antagonists: Technically, the antagonist is the fungus that turns people into those zombie-like creatures called „hungries“.
+On the other hand, this fungus is also the key for their healing.
+Even the main carrier of sympathy, Melanie, has more to her than the first minutes of the movie reveals.
 The minor antagonists are not shown in a too bad light either.
 Dr. Caldwell (Glenn Close) is responsible for developing a vaccination against the epidemic.
 A noble goal, but it involves Melanie’s death.
-For the sake of survival, right and wrong blurs until all those categories collapse in a great fire at the end of this movie.
-And I love the scenes in which „heroes“ and „villains“ interact with each other, not in a violent confrontation but in a calm discussion, showing that both parties have legit points.
+For the sake of survival, right and wrong blurs until all these categories collapse in a great fire.
+And I love the scenes in which „heroes“ and „villains“ interact with each other.
+Their confrontantions are not violent but calm discussions, showing that both parties have legit points.

 The movie is thought provoking and the director’s spin on the zombie genre is refreshing, taking its place to the side of another British zombie movie from fifteen years ago: Danny Boyle’s „28 Days Later“.
 In Boyle’s movie too, the world is taken back by nature and the protagonists wander through an acquainted, yet unknown world. „28 Days Later“ is a great movie but forgets its initial structure in the course of the story.
-It becomes less conpletative by time, more action orientated and more predictable.

-The same happens in the “Girl with All the Gifts“ sticks to its tone and structure but there are problems nevertheless:
+It becomes less conpletative by time, more action orientated and more predictable. „Girl with All the Gifts“ sticks to its tone and structure but there are problems nevertheless:

 For me, the critical point was when Melanie meets a group of second-generation hungries that grew up outside the research facility.
 I like this idea and there could be done so much with this but instead we got a 19th century fantasy of a hypothetical „natural state“ of human society.
 Although their appearance opens up a new way of interpreting the story (I will come back to this later), this design choice was distracting.

 Although some plot points and design choices were a turn off, the ideas in itself aren’t bad at all and actually necessary in the context of its core message.
-Some aspects reminded me a lot of Peter Pan’s Lost Boys in the movie adaption Hook* (which happens to feature a cameo of Glenn Close too) and I believe that their similarity in costume is a hint that these movies share a common theme: The conflict between generations.
+Some aspects reminded me a lot of Peter Pan’s Lost Boys in the movie adaption „Hook“ (which happens to feature a cameo of Glenn Close).
+I believe that these two movies share a common theme: The conflict between generations.
 As in Hook, this movie tackles the relationship between adults vs children, but also humans vs hungries, and whether we should welcome the new or preserve the old.
 Conservatism and reformism on a speciecist scale, so to speak.
 I will definitely watch it again and maybe elaborate on this aspect a little more in a future post.